pFornagiel/dextop/README.md

 ## Installation

+> [!NOTE]
-Note: At the moment, the project is developed and tested specifically for Windows.
+> At the moment, the project is developed and tested specifically for Windows.
 Unix system support may be added in the future.

-#### Disclaimer Regarding False Positives
+> [!IMPORTANT]
-If you choose to use the standalone executable installation, please be aware that **the executable files may be auto-detected as false positives** (harmless files seen as a viruses) by some security vendors, [which is a common case when using python-to-exe compilers](https://www.reddit.com/r/learnpython/comments/13igjrl/nuitka_hello_world_binary_detected_as_malware_why/).
+> If you choose to use the standalone executable installation, please be aware that **the executable files may be auto-detected as false positives** (harmless files seen as a viruses) by some security vendors, [which is a common case when using python-to-exe compilers](https://www.reddit.com/r/learnpython/comments/13igjrl/nuitka_hello_world_binary_detected_as_malware_why/).
 Currently, I am unable to do anything about this matter, so if this happens the reccomended fix is to add the file to anti-virus exceptions.
 I assure, that the installer distribution of the application is an exact build of the project as available in the repository.
 If you have any concerns about the files` integrity or security, it is encouraged to verify it by building the project from the source code yourself.

 ### Running Script Locally